SAP/stewardci-core/docs/troubleshooting/README.md

 ## Tenant Controller or Run Controller are unresponsible

-When either Run Controller or Tenant Controller are unresponsibe a thread dump can be triggered by sending `SIGQUIT` to the corresponding processes:
+When either Run Controller or Tenant Controller are unresponsive a thread dump can be triggered by sending `SIGQUIT` to the corresponding processes:

 ```bash